-- (1) In addition to the provisions laid down in measure A.12, IT staff must also observe the following: - (a) For privileged accounts, more stringent requirements must be set for password strength (complexity and/or length of the password).
+- (1) In addition to the provisions laid down in measure A.12, IT staff must also observe the following: - (a) For privileged accounts increased requirements for authentication procedures have to be imposed.
+Multi-factor authentication should preferably be enforced here.
+If this is not technically possible, at least an increased password strength (complexity and/or length of the password) must be decreed and enforced as far as technically possible.. - (b) Preset passwords (e.g., set by the manufacturer when systems are delivered) must be immediately replaced with individual passwords. - (2) If technically feasible, the following framework specifications must be observed: - (a) The technical options for enforcing compliance with password guidelines must be activated.

-- (b) Preset passwords (e.g., set by the manufacturer when systems are delivered) must be immediately replaced with individual passwords. - (2) If technically feasible, the following framework specifications must be observed: - (a) The technical options for enforcing compliance with password guidelines must be activated. - (b) Every user must be able to change their own password at any time. - (c) Passwords must be assigned for the signup of new users.
+- (b) Every user must be able to change their own password at any time. - (c) Passwords must be assigned for the signup of new users.
 These passwords must be changed after being used once. - (d) The number of incorrect login attempts on a system within a period must be limited.
-If no other algorithms are available for the limitation, the limitation can be done by blocking the account, which can either only be lifted by the system administrator or is time-limited. - (e) During authentication in networked systems, passwords may only be transmitted in encrypted form.
-Only one-time passwords are used in networks in which passwords have to be transmitted without encryption. - (f) When a password is entered, it must not be displayed on the screen. - (g) Passwords must be securely stored in the system, e.g., by means of one-way encryption. - (h) Repetition of old passwords during a password change must be prevented by the IT system (password history). - (3) If the system itself cannot enforce compliance with password guidelines, suitable organisational measures must be taken to inform users of the password guidelines and to oblige them to comply with these. - (4) Deviations from the rules mentioned in Sentences (1) and (2) are permitted only for systems for which special password guidelines expressly allow this. - (5) The IT staff must check the use of alternatives and extensions (two-factor procedure) for authentication by means of passwords particularly where such procedures should or must guarantee increased protection requirements.
+If no other algorithms are available for the limitation, the limitation can be done by blocking the account, which can either only be lifted by the system administrator or is time-limited. - (e) should be taken to detect password compromise. - (f) During authentication in networked systems, passwords may only be transmitted in encrypted form.
+Only one-time passwords are used in networks in which passwords have to be transmitted without encryption. - (g) When a password is entered, it must not be displayed on the screen. - (h) Passwords must be securely stored in the system, e.g., by means of oneway encryption. - (i) Repetition of old passwords during a password change must be prevented by the IT system (password history). - (j) For usage scenarios with different security requirements (e.g. accounts for daily work versus accounts for administration activities), different passwords or authentication procedures should be used. - (3) If the system itself cannot enforce compliance with password guidelines, suitable organisational measures must be taken to inform users of the password guidelines and to oblige them to comply with these. - (4) Deviations from the rules mentioned in Sentences (1) and (2) are permitted only for systems for which special password guidelines expressly allow this. - (5) The use of alternatives and extensions (multi-factor techniques) for authentication using passwords must be used to the extent that it is technically feasible where such techniques should or must ensure an increased need for protection.
+For applications with normal protection requirements, the use of multi-factor techniques should be examined and used if possible.